Leveling the Playing Field.

 Laszlo currently is the SVP of Analytics at Realtor.com.
 Previously, he built and led data organizations at Flexport, Citadel, Uber, and started his career at Goldman Sachs.
 Most notably, at Uber he started and built the company’s Marketplace Data Science team which ran all of the company’s dynamic pricing and logistics optimization efforts.
 Laszlo received a PhD in Econometrics & Statistics, an MBA, and an MS in Computer Science from the University of Chicago and a BS in Finance and Mathematics from Washington University in St. Louis.

-Taylor is a nearly twenty-year strategic communications vet who has served clients including United Airlines, Johnson & Johnson, Sprint, Visa, Cisco Systems, and Nestle.
+Taylor is a twenty-year strategic communications vet who loves to work with startup leaders as they think through every facet of their communications.
+She has served clients including United Airlines, Johnson & Johnson, Sprint, Visa, Cisco Systems, and Nestle.
 She spent the last eight years working at startups, including Uber and WeWork, with a focus on policy communications.
 Most recently, she built and scaled The Athletic’s global communications from pre-Series B through an acquisition by The New York Times.
 She is now Interim Director of Media and Engagement for The Earthshot Prize, a global prize for the environment founded by Prince William.
-Taylor loves to work with startup leaders as they think through every facet of their communications landscape.

 Clint has devoted his life and career to providing people access to better healthcare.
 He opened the Aspen Back & Body clinic in 2005, assisting people from all over the world to successfully alleviate pain and avoid unnecessary surgery.
 Clint founded 2nd.MD to help easily obtain access to better doctors after he realized how difficult it was to find good healthcare for his daughter who had a stroke at birth.
 He has continued his vision of revolutionizing the healthcare industry as the Founder and CEO of Medici focusing on preventative care, and building custom healthcare networks for employers.